Fortnite Season 7 patch notes: Downtime, Aliens, Rick & Morty, Superman crossover - Dexerto

-Fortnite Season 7, Chapter 2, is just around the corner, and this could be one of the biggest seasons we have had in quite some time.
-Early news is already pilling in surrounding some of the skins and content coming, so let’s run through our unofficial early patch notes.
+Epic Games has confirmed Fortnite Season 7 is just around the corner, and it’s set to be one of the biggest Chapter 2 seasons we’ve had in quite some time — here’s all the juicy details, including early 17.00 patch notes, and more.

-The release of any Fortnite season is one that brings all of the communities together, to take in the marvelous job Epic Games have done building up anticipation for each new season.

 Advertisement